Root Canal Therapy

 Each year over 14 million root canals are performed in the United States.
 However, despite being a common dental procedure, it still fills patients with thoughts of pain and anxiety.
 Fortunately, advances in technology and improved anesthetics have made root canal procedures relatively painless.
 In fact, many patients receiving root canals report experiencing little to no pain whatsoever during the procedure.

 A root canal describes the natural cavity at a tooth’s core that contains the pulp chamber, a soft area of nerves that, when infected, can lead to adverse conditions such as face and neck swelling, and bone loss near your tooth’s roots.

-At Deer Creek Family Dental Care our staff understands the apprehension patients feel about root canals and will work to alleviate their pain, and uneasiness by making them feel more comfortable and confident.
+At Deer Creek Family Dental our staff understands the apprehension patients feel about root canals and will work to alleviate their pain, and uneasiness by making them feel more comfortable and confident.

 When Do You Need A Root Canal?